top of page

 The story of the Nottingham Night Soil is integral to the story of Nottingham's industrial history because it is a story about the people who were there, told through their visits to the privy.
 They represent many untold stories relating to the life and times of people living and working in Nottingham during the 19th to early 20th century, thanks to the people who loaded the barges that transported the artefacts we find out on the fields.
 One occupation that found a career in pursuit of keeping Nottingham clean was the Night Soil man.

-See the Latest News about the Field Detectives' visit to the National Poo Museum on the IIse of Wight.
+Click here to find out about the Field Detectives' visit to the National Poo Museum on the Isle of Wight.

 2 men a bucket of poo 2 (002) - Copy.jpg